 Make sure that the bar rails are level and plane every time you change the saw chain.
-With the LOGOSOL guide bar grinder (item no: 7804-000-0005) you can easily keep the bar in top condition.
-The machine is a belt sander with a 90 degrees stop, which makes it easy to grind the bar rails.
+If placed on a level surface, the guide bar should be able to stand straight on its bar rails.
+With the LOGOSOL guide bar grinder (ref. no. 7804-000-0005) håller du enkelt svärdet i toppskick.
+This machine is a belt sander with a 90 degrees stop, which makes it easy to grind the bar rails.